SegAugment: Maximizing the Utility of Speech Translation Data with Segmentation-based Augmentations: Proposed Methodology

 \section{Proposed Methodology}

-The proposed data augmentation method \textsc{SegAugment} (Fig. \ref{fig:segaugment_inf}) aims to increase the utility of the training data, by generating a new sentence-level corpora $\nS_\ell$, which are based on alternative segmentations of the documents in $\oD$ (eq. \ref{eq:d_corpus}).
-The segmentation process is different from the manual segmentation (Fig. \ref{fig:manual_segmentation}) which relies on grammatical features in the text.
-Here we propose to split on acoustic features present in the audio, by utilizing \textsc{SHAS} (\S \ref{sec:background_shas}).
-For the $i$-th document speech wave $\doc{x}{i}$, after producing the alternative segmentation boundaries $\nSent{b}{i}$ with \textsc{SHAS} (\S \ref{sec:methodology_segmentation}), we obtain the corresponding transcriptions $\nSent{z}{i}$ via CTC-based forced alignment (\S \ref{sec:methodology_transcription}), and finally the translations $\nSent{y}{i}$ by an MT system (\S \ref{sec:methodology_translation}).
-Finally, we repeat the process with different parameterization $\ell$ for the segmentation algorithm $\mathcal{A}$ (\S \ref{sec:methodology_multiple}).
-An alternative sentence-level speech corpus $\nS_\ell$ with $k = \sum_i^n k_i$ examples can be defined as:
+The proposed data augmentation method \textsc{SegAugment} (Fig. \ref{fig:segaugment_inf}) aims to increase the utility of the training data $\mathcal{S}$, by generating synthetic sentence-level corpora $\nS_\ell$, which are based on alternative segmentations of the speech documents in $\oD$ (eq. \ref{eq:d_corpus}).
+Whereas the manual segmentation (Fig. \ref{fig:manual_segmentation}) relies on grammatical features in the text, here we propose to split on acoustic features present in the audio, by utilizing SHAS (\S \ref{sec:background_shas}).
+For the $i$-th speech document $\doc{x}{i}$, \textsc{SegAugment} creates alternative segmentation boundaries $\nSent{b}{i}$ with SHAS (\S \ref{sec:methodology_segmentation}), obtains the corresponding transcriptions $\nSent{z}{i}$ via CTC-based forced alignment (\S \ref{sec:methodology_transcription}), and finally, generates the translations $\nSent{y}{i}$ with an MT model (\S \ref{sec:methodology_translation}).
+By repeating this process with different parameterizations $\ell$ of the segmentation algorithm $\mathcal{A}$, multiple synthetic sentence-level speech corpora can be generated (\S \ref{sec:methodology_multiple}).
+A synthetic speech corpus $\nS_\ell$ with $k = \sum_i^n k_i$ examples can be defined as: